tarokker/homebridge-script/README.md

 3. Update your configuration file.
 See `sample-config.json` in this repository for a sample.
 4. Copy scripts (*.sh) files to own directory.

-For autostart homebridge with OSX copy com.homebridge.startup.plist to /Library/LaunchDaemons

 Homebridge-script configuration parameters

 Name | Value | Required | Notes